swiss-ai-center/workshop-rag/README.md

-# rag-workshop
+# AI-Days 2025 - RAG Workshop

+## Exoscale setup
-Setup exoscale for GPUs instances :
+Exoscale setup for GPUs instances :

 - Install the nivdia drivers... : sudo apt-get install nvidia-driver-565-server -y
 - Check the nvidia driver version : sudo nvidia-smi -L
 - Install docker following the steps [here](https://docs.docker.com/engine/install/ubuntu/)
 - Install the nvidia container toolkit following the steps [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt)
-- reboot the instance
+- Reboot the instance

 Don't forget to add a rule to allow the port 11434 in the security group of the instance.

+/!\ Ollama do not provide authentication by default, for a production environment you should add a reverse proxy with authentication.

 ## Ollama commands